 Even if the skills aren’t directly transferable to the work you are currently performing, demonstrating your passion for the supply chain discipline while bettering yourself won’t go unnoticed.
 There are several ways to make this happen:

 - Seek out new abilities and knowledge, and don’t limit yourself to online classes.
 Don’t forget the value of community college, books, videos and blogs.

 - Polish your computer skills especially with data analytics and business intelligence tools such as Tableau.

 - If you’re considering an MS, MBA, or even PhD, check with your employer to see if they offer tuition reimbursement.
 This can be an amazing opportunity to obtain an advanced degree at a steep discount.

 When the time comes for a review with your superiors, it helps to come prepared with a list of your accomplishments from the past year.
 Highlight the value you have delivered to the company, and quantify your achievements whenever possible, including percentage points you improved against KPIs, cost reduction savings, etc.

 Be sure to save emails or positive reviews you have received from customers, clients, or executives, and don’t be shy about showing them off during your annual review.
-Schedule time on your calendar each quarter, or better each month/week to go back through what you have accomplished so you aren’t scrambling to put this together right before your review.
+Schedule time on your calendar each quarter (or better each month/week) to go back through what you have accomplished so you aren’t scrambling to put this together right before your review.

 A fantastic way to help accelerate your career is through engaging a mentor, either internally at your organization or outside your company.
 See if your employer offers a mentor program, or leverage your network to find candidates who are where you want to be in 5-10 years.
-Don’t be afraid to reach out to someone who may be in a different functional area or industry, especially if in the long run you can see yourself transitioning to another aspect of the supply chain discipline.
+Don’t be afraid to reach out to someone who may be in a different functional area or industry, especially if you can see yourself transitioning to another aspect of the supply chain discipline.